Code-Institute-Submissions/flux-time/README.md

  [Abobe Illustrator:](https://www.adobe.com/ie/products/illustrator.html)

-- Illustrator was used to combine indivual images from Blobmaker  into a single background image for the body.
+- Illustrator was used to combine indivdual images from Blobmaker  into a single background image for the body.

 [Get Waves:](https://www.getwaves.io/)